 We are actively helping businesses during the coronavirus outbreak through:

 - Our dedicated business support service for SMEs, the West of England Growth Hub, provides the latest information and guidance on business support, as well as access to services and support programmes.
 Our team of Enterprise Executives offer up to 12 hours free one-to-one business support.
 Visit wearegrowth.co.uk for more.

-- New business support initiatives such as Trading Better Online and our Accountancy Support Programme, which aim to help businesses build their financial resilience, innovate and adopt best practice, and boost their productivity.
+- New business support initiatives such as our Business Innovation Fund, Trading Better Online and our Accountancy Support Programme, which aim to help businesses build their financial resilience, innovate and adopt best practice, and boost their productivity.

 - Adapting our business support and skills programmes to reflect the changing needs of businesses during this unprecedented time.
 This includes Creative Scale Up, Mentoring for Growth and Workforce for the Future.

 - Ensuring public transport is in place to support key workers and others who need to travel with a Coronavirus Travel Advice page.
 Our Key Workers Travel Advice page highlights bus services to main hospitals, free car parking and cycling offers for key workers.

 We have set up a new taskforce to drive our region’s economic recovery.
 Led by Regional Mayor, Tim Bowles, this is a partnership between the West of England Combined Authority, the Local Enterprise Partnership, business, universities and the region’s councils.